-Summary : This voyage combines the comfortable adventure cruises of Classic Antarctica with visits to the Falkland Islands (Islas Malvinas) and spectacular South Georgia.
-Many of the wildlife (penguins, whales, seabirds and seals) and scenic highlights of the Antarctic Peninsula and the South Shetland Islands are included as well as the best of these two wildlife-rich sub-Antarctic islands.
-These expeditions are designed to include as much wildlife viewing as possible, but also include visits to scientific bases and allow plenty of time to enjoy the breathtaking scenery of icy waterways, glaciers, and icebergs.
+Summary : This voyage combines the active adventure cruise of Classic Antarctica with visits to the Falkland Islands (Islas Malvinas) and spectacular South Georgia.
+Many of the wildlife (penguins, whales, seabirds and seals) and scenic highlights of the Antarctic Peninsula and the South Shetland Islands are included as well as the best of these two wildlife-rich sub-Antarctic islands (king peguins and albatross).
+These expeditions are designed to include as much wildlife viewing as possible, but also include will attempt to visit a scientific bases and allow plenty of time to enjoy the breathtaking scenery of icy waterways, glaciers, and icebergs.

 $16,595 to $28,995

 Arrive in Ushuaia, a small town at the "end of the world" surrounded by rugged peaks and glaciers, and transfer with your group to your included hotel.

 Embark and meet your fellow travelers and get acquainted with the ship.
 As every Antarctic adventure presents new opportunities and experiences, embarkation day is just as exciting for your expedition team as it is for you.
 They’re onboard to ensure your comfort and safety, as well as to help make your wildlife dreams come true.